 Flights, hotels and car rental were much cheaper because it was low season as well.
 So instead of looking for cheap places to travel internationally, try figuring out when the off season is for your international destination.
 If you can grab that window right before or after the tourist season, you can save thousands with these cheap travel tips.

 Assuming you have a credit card that offer frequent flyer miles or some sort of travel benefits, cash them in.

-Or, consider travel hacking.
+If you’re ever wanted to know how to travel for free, consider travel hacking.
 It’s not for the faint of heart, but travel hacking is opening credit cards at the right time to score a ton of points and get free flights or hotel stays.
 Another popular option is to optimize your flights on an airline like Southwest, so that you fly enough to earn not only a free companion pass for the year, but free flights as well.

 3. Find discounts through everyday places.